14 Turkish Real Estate Investment Mistakes to Avoid for a Successful Purchase

-Investing in Turkish real estate has become an attractive option for investors worldwide due to Türkiye's unique geographic location, appealing climate, and growing economy.
-However, the process can be challenging, and without proper due diligence, investors may encounter pitfalls that could result in financial losses.
+Investing in Turkish real estate has become an attractive option for global investors due to Türkiye's unique geographic location, favourable climate, and growing economy.
+However, the process can be complex, and without proper research and due diligence, investors may encounter pitfalls that lead to financial losses.

-Here are the most common real estate investing mistakes in Türkiye and tips to avoid them.
+To ensure a successful investment, here are the 14 most common mistakes foreign property buyers make in Turkey and essential tips to avoid them.

 1. Not Verifying the Property Title Deed